 Spring and Autumn

-The Everest Base Camp with Island Peak Climbing offers a complete 19 days hiking schedule from Kathmandu, Nepal, to the basecamp of Mt.
-Everest, the world's highest peak with 8,848.86 meter elevation along with climbing Island Peak, also known as Imja Tse with 6,160meter elevation.
+The Everest Base Camp with Island Peak Climbing offers a complete 19-day hiking schedule from Kathmandu, Nepal, to the basecamp of Mt.
+Everest, the world's highest peak with 8,848.86 meters elevation along with climbing Island Peak, also known as Imja Tse with 6,160meter elevation.

 The EBC with Island Peak hike is a wonderful journey that combines the breathtaking Himalayan panoramas, and the warm hospitality, traditions, customs, and lifestyle of the local Sherpas.
 This is a lifetime experience that will take you deep into the Everest vicinity and across one of the steepest passes in Nepal, Kongma La Pass.
 Around 35,000 tourists explore Everest Base Camp each year, and about 1000 ascend Mount Everest, the tallest summit on the globe.